neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

     PS->>CP: True
 ```

-Similar sequence applies when both local and remote marks were persisted but Control Plane still didnt receive a response.
+Similar sequence applies when both local and remote marks were persisted but Control Plane still didn't receive a response.

 If pageserver crashes after both mark files were deleted then it will reply to control plane status poll request with 404 which should be treated by control plane as success.